FAQ icon

 Step 3: Prepare application materials

-• Please review the Educator Preparation Program Mission and Vision Statements Below:
+• Essay 1: Please review the Educator Preparation Program Mission and Vision Statements and address the following in your essay:

 • How does your experience prepare you to engage in a program with these commitments?